To Main Map

 On the first floor there are some interesting science areas that older kids will enjoy.
 Make a building and see whether it could withstand an earthquake.
 Stand inside a giant bubble that forms around you as you raise the bubble maker with a rope.
 Walk into a cave with crystals.
 Play with super strong magnets.
 Make a 3D clay animation video (this was one of our favorite ones, and so easy to do, with great results!)
 Play ball in a Wii-like manner on a big projector screen.

 The third floor is attic-like and dark.
 Here you can find a quiet corner and play with toys or read books.
 There's also a life-size train, with really cool sound effects, that you can conduct at Jelly Bean Junction.
-A table with a Brio train set is also available for kids to play at.
+A table with a Brio train set provides more fun.

-Overall this is a really fun place to spend an hour or two.
+Overall this is a great place to spend an hour or two.
 It was a little stuffy the day we were there and we were glad to be out in the fresh nippy Central California air when we left.

 After your visit you can walk around Downtown San Luis Obispo and check out the stores, restaurants, and the Mission San Luis Obispo de Tolosa.